PlummersSoftwareLLC/Primes/PrimeTeX/solution_2/README.md

 TeX has no native array type.
 The storage technique is via "font dimension parameters": instantiating a Sieve object loads in TeX memory a font at a size indexed on the instantiation number.
-The font dimensions (each stored as a 32bit word with pdftex) will serve to mark the (non) primes: one font dimension per number as there is no native TeX interface to bitwise operations.
+The font dimensions will serve to mark the (non) primes: one font dimension per number as there is no native TeX interface to bitwise operations.

 *faithfulness*: No, as the memory footprint is unavoidably global and can not be released.
 For the author amusement with TeX the user interface mimicks